-On vehicles equipped with 4WD, an accessory is available that allows you to tow your vehicle, behind another vehicle, with all the wheels on the ground.
+An accessory is available that allows you to tow your vehicle, behind another vehicle, with all the wheels on the ground.
 Contact your authorized dealer for more details.
 Do not tow your vehicle with all wheels on the ground unless you install the neutral tow kit as vehicle damage may occur.